kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 Cluster admin should take the following precautions, before disabling this feature.
 - Ensure that no eviction requests are in progress and no new eviction requests will occur during the disablement.
-- Ensure that all dependent components (eviction requesters, interceptors) in the cluster support disabling the feature.
+- Ensure that all dependent components (eviction requesters, responders) in the cluster support disabling the feature.

 ###### What happens if we reenable the feature if it was previously rolled back?

-The eviction request controller will start working again.
+The eviction request controller and imperative eviction responder controller will start working again.
 And the pending eviction requests will begin to migrate or evict pods from nodes.

 ###### Are there any tests for feature enablement/disablement?